-To offer some further perspective on potential biases in the budget balance projections, Figure 2a depicts by country the averages, and the 95% confidence intervals around these averages,4 of the first-release forecast errors for the budget balance, defined as $bb_t^{t+1} - bb_t^{t-1}$, over the full sample period.
-Note that, adopting this definition, an over-optimistic forecast will result in a negative forecast error, as the first-release value of the budgetary balance will be lower than the one-year ahead forecast (and vice versa for an over-pessimistic forecast).
+To offer some further perspective on potential biases in the projections of the budget balance, Figure 2a depicts by country the averages, and the 95% confidence intervals around these averages, of the forecast errors for the budget balance, defined as $bb_t^{t+1} - bb_t^{t-1}$, over the full sample period.
+Note that an over-optimistic forecast will result in a negative forecast error, as the first-release value of the budget balance will be lower than the one-year ahead forecast (and vice versa for an over-pessimistic forecast).
 It is interesting to see that the average error across all the countries is very close to zero.
-Hence, in contrast to a somewhat widely held view, we find in the aggregate no over-optimism bias of EU countries.5 However, it is true that at the level of individual
+Hence, in contrast to a somewhat widely held view, we find in the aggregate no over-optimism bias for EU countries.
+However, it is true that at the level of individual countries there may be systematic over-optimism or over-pessimism.
+Most systematically over-pessimistic is Luxemburg, which is too gloomy